guanli/Muscle_adipose_comparison_paper/cis_QTL_mapping/README.md

 This pipeline can perform the following two analyses.
  - cis-eQTL nominal pass  <br />
   `snakemake qtltools_proximal__nominal_concat --snakefile Snakefile --configfile config_analysis.json`  <br />
- - cis-eQTL permutation pass: An approximate permutation analysis to get a pvalue adjusted for the number of tested SNPs for each gene  <br />
+ - cis-eQTL permutation pass: An approximate permutation analysis to get pvalues that adjusted for the number of tested SNPs for each gene  <br />
   `snakemake qtltools_proximal__permute_fdr --snakefile Snakefile --configfile config_analysis.json`

 Before running the pipeline
  - Create a folder called data and put gene expression, covairate and genotype files into this folder.
- - If running the permutation pass Creat a folder called scripts, place there the runFDR_cis.R downloaded from (https://qtltools.github.io/qtltools/) and name it qtltools-runFDR_cis.R.
-This script is what QTLtools uses to correct for the number of tested genes through Storey & Tibshirani False Discovery Rate procedure (ST_FDR).
+ - If running the permutation pass
+   - Creat a folder called scripts, place there the runFDR_cis.R downloaded from (https://qtltools.github.io/qtltools/) and name it qtltools-runFDR_cis.R.
+This script is what QTLtools uses to adjust for the number of tested genes through Storey & Tibshirani False Discovery Rate procedure (ST_FDR).

 Parameters in the config_analysis.json file
  - `NPERM`: Number of permutations to run, a large number is recommended for final QTL mapping, e.g. 10000. <br />